williammasonjones/labs/01-08/questions.md

 The script should fulfill the *Easy Mode* requirements and support both a human **and** computer second player.

+## Hard Mode
+The AI should try to do something intelligent instead of choosing random empty spaces.
+Hardcoding "if the board is this, play this" is tractable, but there are several valid approaches.

 ## Nightmare Mode

-Add better AI (hardcoding "if the board is this, play this" is tractable, but there are other approaches, depending on how nightmarish you want to go).
+Make it so that the computer will *never* lose.

 ## Notes